solarretrace/palette-rs/rampeditor_gui_tutorial.md

 The Palette Editor
 ==================

-The palette editor is not your average 'collection of colors' editor.
+The palette editor is not your typical 'collection of colors' editor.
 This is a *structured* palette editor, which means that colors are best defined by their relationships with other colors.
 You see, most images have color gradients.
 Rather than flatly specifying each color in the gradient, we want to specify the boundary colors of the gradient and an interpolation function.
 Furthermore, we may wish to apply blending and other transformations to the gradient.
 Our palette should be able to talk about colors in these terms, and allow us to iterate over the requested colors which will be generated lazily upon request.

 Additionally, we'll need some way to arrange these colors in a user-friendly manner.
 Lets say you have a couple of different connected color structures, and you use these to represent different properties of your image.
 For example, you may have a 'wood color' ramp and a 'water color' ramp.
 We want to take all the colors associated with one ramp and seperate them from the other somehow.
 To do this, I'm using a 'Page/Line/Column' addressing scheme.
 This gives us a view of our colors such that we can look at a whole page of colors at once, with each page consisting of ramps in lines, and each color occupying a single column.
 This will make it more convenient to arrange and label colors, as well as applying operations to multiple colors at once.